ocean-perception/biocam_emulator/protocol.md

 The summary ID is a two digit, zero padded number between 0 and 99 (e.g. 00, 01, 02,...,99).
 The HEX_STRING is a string of hexadecimal characters, each representing a byte.
 The length of the HEX_STRING is 1960 bytes or less.
 The summary done message is sent when all summaries have been sent.

+> 📝 _Note_
-> 📝 _Note_: In between summaries, you may receive time requests and/or status messages.
+> In between summaries, you may receive time requests and/or status messages.